deginner/dash-ticker/README.md

 supervisord
 ```

-Python 2.7 is required.
+Python 2.7 is required and a virtualenv is recommended.
 You can run `make test` to check if the ticker is working as intended.